Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 June 2016

-Glasswall’s Email Security solution has won “Best Email Security Solution” in the SC Magazine Awards.
+Glasswall's Email Security solution has won "Best Email Security Solution" in the SC Magazine Awards.
 [View all of the award winners on SC Magazine](https://web.archive.org/web/20160712110643/http://www.scmagazineuk.com/sc-awards-europe-2016-winners-announcements/article/500995/).

 ## ZenHub on Medium

 June 2016

-ZenHub used a little quote in their article “How to use GitHub for agile project management”.
+ZenHub used a little quote in their article "How to use GitHub for agile project management".

 > If a developer is interrupted with a question, it could put their work back by hours for each interruption.
 This is because of the amount of stuff they are holding in their immediate memory while they are working on a feature.
 They will have parsed lots of code in the area they will be working on and will have projected their changes in their mind before they start coding and the interruption will impact their focus on this information.
 > Once interrupted the developer may decide to batch other interruptions like email into the break — but this elongates the gap and makes it more likely that the information will be squirrelled away into harder to access places.